fbpx

 Hi, I’m Dr Lauren Tober.

-As a Clinical Psychologist and Yoga Teacher of nearly 20 years, I’ve seen first-hand the way yoga helps with mental health.
+As a Clinical Psychologist and Yoga Teacher of over 20 years, I’ve seen first-hand the way yoga helps with mental health.
 But I’ve also seen the way it can hinder it.

 I developed this innovative Mental Health Aware Yoga training to support Yoga Teachers to make their classes safe, nourishing and transformative for all students, including those experiencing mental health challenges.
 And to help Mental Health Professionals bridge the gap between what they learnt in their Yoga Teacher Training courses and their clinical work.